Ukraine conflict: Under siege in Luhansk

-Writing on 11 August from Shchastya, a government-controlled town 16km (10 miles) north of the city, Danish journalist Simon Kruse tweeted: "The thundering of artillery around Shchastya/Luhansk right now is more intense than anything I heard in Donetsk in past two weeks."'Buried in gardens'
+Writing on 11 August from Shchastya, a government-controlled town 16km (10 miles) north of the city, Danish journalist Simon Kruse tweeted: "The thundering of artillery around Shchastya/Luhansk right now is more intense than anything I heard in Donetsk in past two weeks."

 Occasionally, residents of Luhansk manage to post brief messages on social media, usually to assure families and friends they are still okay, Nastya, a Luhansk resident who now lives in Kharkiv outside the war zone, told BBC News.

 When she spoke on Tuesday, she said she had not heard news of her father and some of her friends in the city for 10 days.